Suggester/Documentation/staff/exempt.md

 Use `.exempt [user]` in any channel the bot can read and send messages in.

 ### Arguments
-`user`: The user you want to block

-?> You can use usernames, IDs and mentions.
+`user`: The user you want to block, you can use usernames, IDs and mentions.

 ### User Permission
 To execute this command, the user must have the **Manage Server** permission or a configured [staff](/config/staffroles.md) role.